CtrlZai/CtrlZai/README.md

 Having spent over six years as a teacher in which I was captivated by the industry immediately, I successfully did a career change to pursue a challenging career that mix everything that I love education and Cybersecurity.
-As such, I am now working supporting others to start their Cyber Security career.
+As such, I am now supporting others to start their Cyber Security career.

 ✐ Areas of Expertise